Robert De Niro admits he ‘berated’ ex-assistant. Shouts ‘shame on you!’ in court

-Robert De Niro admits he ‘berated’ ex-assistant.
-Shouts ‘shame on you!’ in court trial
+Robert De Niro shouts ‘shame on you!’ across court in workplace abuse case

 Graham Chase Robinson is suing De Niro for $12m in damages for severe emotional distress and reputational harm

+Ms Robinson, who was paid $300,000 (£247,000) a year, said she was charged with everything from decorating the star’s Christmas tree to taking him to the hospital in the middle of the night when he fell down stairs.

-The jury is also considering evidence pertaining to a lawsuit De Niro filed against Robinson in which he claimed that she stole things from him, including 5 million points that could be used for airline flights.
-De Niro is seeking the return of three years of Robinson’s salary.
+The jury is also considering evidence De Niro filed against Robinson in which he claimed she stole things from him including 5 million airline points, and is demanding the return of three years of Robinson’s salary.

 “Yeah, fine, I berated her,” De Niro testified in response to questioning about a time Robinson didn’t wake him in time for an important meeting.
 He then agreed he might have called her “petulant,” “snippy” and a “f***ing spoiled brat.”